-1. Q1 Milestone Plan Progress Summary

-Application process for Strategic Premises Fund opened.
-Page 67 initial enquiries in April with plans to lau To date discussions have been held w A mixture of short, medium and long te entire Region is being considered stablishment of the £50m Strategic Sites and Premises fund in March, the fund opened for nch the fund to the wider market later this year.
-With all 10 Local Authorities and work is in progress collating a detailed pipeline.
-It is projects and a balance of new developments and refurbishment opportunities across the for drawdown later this year and we are actively engaged in initial discussions on 3 further investments through 2021/22
+1. Q1 Milestone Plan Progress Summary Application process for Strategic Premises Fund opened.
+Page 69 Following the cabinet approval of the estinitial enquiries in April with plans to laur To date discussions have been held w A mixture of short, medium and long teentire Region is being considered stablishment of the £50m Strategic Sites and Premises fund in March, the fund opened for nch the fund to the wider market later this year. ith all 10 Local Authorities and work is in progress collating a detailed pipeline. rm projects and a balance of new developments and refurbishment opportunities across the for drawdown later this year and we are actively engaged in initial discussions on 3 further nvestments through 2021/22 Distance of the difference of the Author: Taller

-Risks encountered this quarter Actions Taken

-None identified on the SS&P fund Some risk re availability of specialist resource to drive forward the Innovation fund through the Business Case processes.
+Risks encountered this quarter Actions Taken None identified on the SS&P fund Some risk re availability of specialist resource to drive forward the Innovation fund through the Business Case processes.

-Objective 2 - Mobilise Delivery of the first stage of the CCR Energy Strategy
+Objective 2 - Mobilise Delivery of the first stage of the CCR Energy Strategy areas - Domestic, Commercial/Industrial, Transport and Renewable Energy Generation held.